To be self employed or a freelancer – what’s the difference?

 To me, a freelancer means someone who does pieces of work for other people.
 I think of myself as someone who employs freelancers, as I’ve got a lovely army of people who help me with all the bits and pieces involved in running the Joy of Business.

-Freelancing seems to imply a single person who works on their own, doing different projects for a variety of companies.
-They’re an outsourced resource for other businesses.
+Freelancing implies a single person who works on their own, doing different projects for a variety of companies.
+Freelancers are an outsourced resource for other businesses.

 self employed or a freelancer